3. Electrical safety legislation

 - experience

-The Health and Safety Executive (HSE) have guidance you can download on the Electricity at Work Regulations.
+The Health and Safety Executive (HSE) has guidance you can download on the Electricity at Work Regulations.

 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013

-The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) advise that the following incidents must be reported.
+The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) (external site) advises that the following incidents must be reported.

 - Electrical short circuit or overload causing fire or explosion.